-ASIFA Portland is the Portland, Oregon chapter of the international animation society, the Association International du Film d’Animation.
-ASIFA exists to boost the art of animation and the community that practices it, promoting a free exchange of ideas both locally and internationally.
+ASIFA Portland is the Portland, Oregon chapter of the International Animated Film Society: Association International du Film d’Animation.
+Our group exists to boost the art of animation and the community that practices it, promoting a free exchange of ideas both locally and internationally.

-ASIFA Portland was formed by and for this unique community over thirty years ago.
-The organization is non-profit and run by volunteers.
-Yearly member fees go to putting on screenings, workshops, lectures, socials, art jams, and more.
-Members get to attend ASIFA-only functions, get in free to a lot of local animation events, and make up a community that’s been boosting the art form for decades.
-If you’re not yet a member, please take a look around the site and think about joining up.
+Yearly membership fees go toward putting on screenings, workshops, lectures, socials, art jams, and more.
+Members get to attend ASIFA-only functions, get in free at a lot of local animation events, and make up a community that’s been boosting the art form for decades.
+If you’re not a member yet, please take a look around the site and consider joining us.
 Welcome!